2 Thessalonians

 Thanksgiving and Call to Stand Firm (2:13-17)

-Paul gives thanks that God chose the Thessalonians for salvation through the sanctification of the Spirit and faith in the truth, urges them to stand firm and hold to the apostolic traditions they received, and prays that Christ and God the Father would encourage and strengthen their hearts.
+Paul gives thanks that God chose the Thessalonians for salvation through the sanctification of the Spirit and faith in the truth, urges them to stand firm and hold fast to the apostolic traditions they received, and prays that Christ and God the Father would encourage and strengthen their hearts.

 Request for Prayer and Assurance of Faithfulness (3:1-5)